Surulere

-Surulere is a local government area located on the mainland in Lagos State, Nigeria.
+Surulere is a city and local government area located on the mainland in Lagos State, Nigeria.
 It has an area of 23 km2.
 At the 2006 census, there were 503,975 inhabitants, with a population density of 21,864 inhabitants per square kilometer.
 The local government area is bordered by Yaba, Mushin, and Ebute-Metta.

 History

 During the rapid urbanization of Lagos, the city expanded to the west of its lagoon, which included present-day Surulere.
 Families from different regions of the country have historically settled in Surulere.
 In addition to the local settlers of Lagos, during the nineteenth century, various emancipated African Brazilians and Cubans, who were referred to as Aguda or Saros, settled in Surulere.
 Nigerians from the Northern region initially ended at Idi-Araba, while many people from the eastern part were in various quarters but predominantly at Obele, Ikate, and Aguda areas.
 Residents of Lagos Island who bought or leased land from the government and Aworis settled in New Lagos.
 In contrast, others lived in the neighborhoods of Itire, Lawanson, Ojuelegba, Animashaun, and Shitta.
 The New Lagos neighborhood, also known as the Surulere Re-Housing Estate, is among the first public housing projects in Nigeria.
 Itire, one of the quarters in Surulere, has a recognized traditional authority in the Onitire of Itire.